binkley/wrong-place-wrong-time/homebrewery.md

   Weapons: *Scalpel* (rapier), *Cat’s Claw* (main-gauche).

 ### Actor-Manager
+- **One-Eyed Jukk** — A fence who bases his "operation" in the Bloody Fist tavern.
+  He is human, and popular with the those wishing to unburden themselves of weapons and armor.
+  He seems mostly harmless.
 - **City Watch** — The official keepers of the peace in Waterdeep.
   Uniformed, orderly, and never far away.
   Blades serve as constables, led by Swords and Swordcaptains.
   Their tone can vary — some fair, some brusque, but all with authority.
 - **Laeral Silverhand** — Open Lord of Waterdeep, spoken of in reverent tones.
   A tall, silver-haired woman whose gaze seems to hold both youth and centuries.
   She appears rarely, but when she does, the Watch stands straighter.
   Said to walk unseen when it suits her, and to treasure what others might overlook.